ceramicnetwork/CIPs/CIPs/CIP-79/cip-79.md

 ##### 3IDv0 genesis

-Since the content of the Ceramic document for a 3IDv0 is empty we create the DID document by taking the public keys in the 3IDv0 genesis object (see [Appendix A](#appendix-a)) and convert them to multicodec public keys (one `secp256k1` and one `x25519`).
+Since the content of the Ceramic document for a 3IDv0 is empty at the *GenesisCommit* we create the DID document by taking the public keys in the 3IDv0 genesis object (see [Appendix A](#appendix-a)) and convert them to multicodec public keys (one `secp256k1` and one `x25519`).
 The key properties in the DID document should be constructed as above, with the *entry-key* being the last *15* characters of the multicodec encoded keys.

 ##### DID Document Metadata

 When resolving the DID document [DID Document Metadata](https://w3c.github.io/did-core/#did-document-metadata) should be provided.
 When resolving a 3ID we should populate the following fields:

-* `create` - should be populated using the blockchain timestamp of the first *AnchorCommit*
+* `create` - should be populated using the blockchain timestamp from the first *AnchorCommit*
-* `updated` - should be populated using the blockchain timestamp of the most recent *AnchorCommit*
+* `updated` - should be populated using the blockchain timestamp from the most recent *AnchorCommit*
-* `versionId` - should be equal to the commit CID of the most recent *AnchorCommit*
+* `versionId` - should be equal to the commit CID from the most recent *AnchorCommit*

 #### Resolving using the `versionId` parameter